twilio/twilio-go/rest/autopilot/v1/docs/AssistantsModelBuildsApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
 **UniqueName** | **string** | An application-defined string that uniquely identifies the resource.
 This value must be a unique string of no more than 64 characters.
-It can be used as an alternative to the &#x60;sid&#x60; in the URL path to address the resource.
+It can be used as an alternative to the `sid` in the URL path to address the resource.

 ### Return type